Climate Change

 In the Logistics Department, we launched the Green Logistics Promotion Project in 2006, and as well as working to improve quality and cost rationality, we are also continuously working on environmental conservation such as energy saving, resource saving, and prevention of global warming.
 Up until now, we have implemented a variety of measures in order to reduce the environmental impact of logistics.
 These measures include shortening transportation distances by using the nearest port to our production sites, and using efficient stacking and bulk transport of cargo in order to reduce the number of vehicles used.
 We are also actively promoting the usage of ship and rail transportation which have lower specific energy consumption than truck transportation, together with lower CO2 emissions.

 We have been introducing a logistics system since 2019.
-Based on dispatch simulations, we worked to further improve loading efficiency by optimizing the allocation of vehicles and we were able to reduce CO2 emissions.
+Based on dispatch simulations, we worked to further improve loading efficiency by optimizing the allocation of vehicles.

 Strengthening climate change measures